jotux/C_standards/readme.md

 the switch.
 Fall-throughs must be clearly documented.
 Every case statement must contain a default case.

-Example 2.6a - A switch statement with multiple cases including a fall-through
+>Example 2.6a - A switch statement with multiple cases including a fall-through

-Switch (foo){
+    Switch (foo)
+    {
        case bar1:    // comment
            code…
            break;
        case bar2:    // OMG FALL THROUGH
            code…
        case bar3:    // comment
            code…
            break;
        case default:
+           break;
-       break;}    // end switch foo
+    }    // end switch foo

 #### 2.7 Ternary operator

 Ternary operators are sometimes useful in making code concise and readable.
 If possible, try to restrict ternary operations to single lines.

-Example 2.7a - acceptable ternary usage
+>Example 2.7a - acceptable ternary usage

     foo = (bar > 10) ? bar = 0 : bar++;

 #### 2.8 Commenting

 Use either // or /* */, as long as you are consistent. // is much more common for C commenting.

 ### 3 Documentation